 In November 2020, the Company entered into a non-binding letter of intent ("SR Wholesale LOI") to acquire SR Wholesale B.V. ("SR Wholesale"), a distributor of truffles in the Netherlands with a distribution network of over 300 companies.
 Under the terms of the SR Wholesale LOI, it was contemplated that SR Wholesale and the Company will enter into a binding agreement on or before December 18, 2020 for the Company to acquire all equity interest in SR Wholesale.
-The Company and SR Wholesale agreed to extend the term of the SR Wholesale LOI until January 31, 2021, and expects to enter into a binding agreement or before January 31, 2021.
+The Company and SR Wholesale agreed to extend the term of the SR Wholesale LOI until January 31, 2021 and further to March 7, 2021 to complete due diligence, and expects to enter into a binding agreement or before March 7, 2021.
 The Company expects to pay 900,000€ (which is approximately \$1,397,106 CAD as of the date of this MD&A) on closing of the purchase transaction, and an additional €300,000 (approximately \$465,702 CAD) through the issuance of a convertible promissory note with a maturity date of two (2) years.
 The Company expects the acquisition to close on or before the 45th day upon signing of the binding agreement.
-The Company is currently conducting due diligence on SR Wholesale which it expects to complete on or before January 31, 2021.
+The Company is currently conducting due diligence on SR Wholesale which it expects to complete on or before the end of calendar Q1, 2021.
 As of the date of this MD&A, the Company has incurred approximately \$9,500 in costs and expenses related to negotiating the SR Wholesale LOI, and expect to incur approximately \$50,000 in costs and expenses to enter into a binding agreement.